Trust Women Awards

 Each year, the Trust Women Awards honour two exceptional individuals who have provided real solutions to some of the challenges faced by women worldwide and raised awareness of women’s rights issues globally.

 The winners, selected by the Trust Women Advisory Board, receive a cash prize of $5,000 to further their work and are acknowledged with profiles on the Thomson Reuters Foundation and Trust Women Conference websites.
-The 2014 Trust Women Awards winners will be unveiled at a ceremony hosted during the Trust Women Conference in London on 18 November.
+The 2014 Trust Women Awards winners were unveiled at a ceremony hosted during the Trust Women Conference in London on 18 November.

 The Trust Women Hero Award celebrates an innovator whose bold thinking and high-impact work has helped women defend and advance their rights.
 Nominations are made by the public and candidates are judged based on their leadership and the innovation, impact and scalability of their work.
 The Trust Women Journalist Award recognizes a journalist who has made a significant contribution to the coverage of women’s rights.
 Candidates will be evaluated by criteria such as the impact of their work, the extent to which they shed light on a pressing under-reported problem or issue and whether their reporting required significant enterprise or courage.

 In 2014, over 160 nominations for the Hero Award were received from 50 countries around the world.
 After extended review, 10 Hero Finalists and 6 Journalist Finalists were selected and presented for judging to the Trust Women Advisory Board.
 Each impressive finalist has displayed vast amounts of courage and creativity in pursuing projects that bring awareness and positive change to women’s rights issues.

 - Awards 2013

 The Hero Award 2014